Dwayne Joseph

-Dwayne Joseph (born June 2, 1972) is an American football executive and former player who is the director of scouting for the Detroit Lions of the National Football League (NFL).
+Dwayne Leonard Joseph (born June 2, 1972) is an American football executive and former player who is the vice president of player personnel for the Detroit Lions of the National Football League (NFL).

 Playing career

 College

-Joseph was a letterman in his college career, and was the captain of the Syracuse Orange football team in his senior year.
+Joseph was a letterman in his college career and was the captain of the Syracuse Orange football team in his senior year.

 National Football League

 Chicago Bears

 After going undrafted, Joseph played for the Bears from 1994 to 1996.
 He spent much of his rookie season with the practice squad.
 In 1995, Joseph recorded his first career interception in his pro debut.
 He eventually played in all 16 games, and started one.
 During the 1995 season, Joseph recorded two interceptions, four passes defended, and a forced fumble.
 He spent the 1996 season on injured reserve, and was released in training camp a year later.